fujitsueos/vmware-vault-backend/README.md

 # vmware-vault-backend

-It's custome plugin for acquiring vmware token using vault without exposing any credentials to other applications
+It is a custom plugin for acquiring vmware token using vault without exposing any credentials to other applications

 ## Installation and usage: